tyler19shea/small_business_security_suite/README.md

 https://github.com/prometheus-community/windows_exporter/releases

+This will server the metrics on http://localhost:9182/metrics.
+If you navigate to the page and it doesnt display a page with various metrics ensure windows_exporter.exe is running and ensure that you have administrative permissions to install and run the exporter.

+Ensure the firewall on the Windows machine allows trafiic on port 9182.
+On another machine on the same network type http://<WindowsMachineIP>:9182/metircs

 ### Connect Grafana to Prometheus
 Create a new dashboard and while choosing the data source select prometheus, specifically your prometheus server.
 Typically will be http://localhost:9090.